Skip to main content

 Click Add branch if you want to add multiple branches

-7. After creating your branches, you can now add different actions for each branch
+7. Add different actions for each branch

 Read this article for more information on adding workflow actions.